 The impact is split between the NOVA region and the Commonwealth as a whole.

 With a total investment of $3 billion, the direct impacts are $2.5 billion.
-Mr. Longhi addressed reduction of the direct impact being a half billion less than the project funding by noting Virginia doesn’t have steel mills, so steel is imported into the state.
+Mr. Longhi addressed the direct impact being a half billion less than the project funding by noting Virginia doesn’t have steel mills, so steel is imported into the state.
 Likewise, Virginia does not have bus assembly lines, so those economic activities happen outside the Commonwealth.

 Most of the $3 billion raised in Northern Virginia, is actually being used in Virginia.
 The amount increases with the indirect and induced impacts.